TristGit/Coalition-Reforger-Framework/scripts/Game/Systems/Map/CRF_MapStagingComponent_README.md

 - Use clear, descriptive names for boundary entities
 - Position boundaries at their final locations in the editor
 - Test with debug logging enabled
-- Configure faction keys in CRF_PolyZone components
+- Configure faction keys in CRF_PolyZoneTrigger components, based on which FACTION can be allowed in that zone.
+(IE: Progressive OPFOR-Sided Boundries will have OPFOR)
 - Only use non-reversed GameBoundary/CRF_PolyZone entities

 ### Performance